SuryaManavalan/video-editor-agent/README.md

 4. Merge results and save to `DIARIZED_TRANSCRIBED/`
 5. Trim pauses longer than 5 seconds from videos
 6. Generate updated transcription with adjusted timestamps
+7. Use AI to identify and remove redundant takes/mistakes
+8. Cut videos to match cleaned transcriptions

 ## Output Format